horakjakub/react-ts-charts/README.md

 - add styles,
 - implement a way of modifying the chart with inputs,
 - control bundle size,
-- add proper README.md info (including tests granularity).
+- add proper README.md info (including tests granularity, and storybook explanations).

 Nice to have:
 - RWD,